Meet James Tolan From Coffee Hit01 Jan 0001

 It’s more of a community-focused centre.
 Coffee is a community in itself, and speciality coffee is starting to branch out.
 Gen X through to millennials are discerning coffee consumers but they are being pushed further out (to the suburbs).

-Be sure to visit James and his team at Coffee Hit when they open their doors inside our Fresh Food Market Hall on 19 October.
+Be sure to visit James and his team at Coffee Hit on Lower Ground inside our Fresh Food Market Hall.